Find out what's really holding your website back. Get your audit here.

 How does branding affect SEO?

 Indirectly but meaningfully.
-A strong brand generates more direct searches, higher click-through rates from search results (because the brand name is recognised), and more backlinks (because people reference brands they respect).
+A strong brand generates more direct searches, higher click-through rates from search results because the brand name is recognised, and more backlinks because people reference brands they respect.
 Brand clarity also improves content strategy — a business that knows what it stands for creates more focused, authoritative content that performs better in search.
-The relationship between web design and SEO is closely tied to how well branding informs the site's structure and messaging.

 Conclusion